-The requirements for admission to the DMin program are:
+The requirements for admission to the DMIN program are:

 - A Master of Divinity degree or its equivalent from an ATS accredited seminary.
 By "equivalent" is meant an equal number of credit hours of master's degree level course work in the same range of theological disciplines covered by MDiv courses in ATS accredited schools.
 Ministerial experience does not substitute for such academic work. - 2.
 A minimum of three years of significant ministry experience subsequent to the completion of the Master of Divinity degree, or its equivalent.
-In exceptional circumstances, applicants who have completed their MDiv degree within the previous three years and have sufficient ministerial experience to prepare them for professional, theological study at an advanced level, may be considered for admission. - 3.
-Students are expected to have at the time of application, and to maintain, an appointment in a ministry setting.
-Ramifications of a mid-program change in a student's ministry setting must be discussed with the director of the DMin program. - 4.
-Admission to all Phillips academic programs, including the DMin program, is contingent on (a) the applicant's authorization of a criminal background check, conducted by a consumer reporting agency under contract with the seminary, and (b) the subsequent determination by the seminary that no cause for denying admission or rescinding an offer of admission is indicated.
-The fee for the one-time background check is \$35 and is included in the application fee.
+In exceptional circumstances, applicants who have completed their MDiv degree within the previous three years and have sufficient ministerial experience to prepare them for

+- professional, theological study at an advanced level, may be considered for admission. - Students are expected to have at the time of application, and to maintain, an appointment in a ministry setting.
+Ramifications of a mid-program change in a student's ministry setting must be discussed with the director of the DMIN program. - 4.
+Admission to all Phillips academic programs, including the DMIN program, is contingent on (a) the applicant's authorization of a criminal background check, conducted by a consumer reporting agency under contract with the seminary, and (b) the subsequent determination by the seminary that no cause for denying admission or rescinding an offer of admission is indicated. one-time background check fee applies and is included in the application fee for entering degree program students (see Other Student Fees in the Financial Information section of this handbook.
 Students who suspend their programs of study and must formally reapply for admission may be required to pay for an updated background check.
 A more extended description of related procedures is provided earlier in this handbook. - 5.
-An overall minimum GPA of 3.0 on all previous graduate work;
+An overall minimum GPA of 3.0 on all previous graduate work.

-Applicants who do not possess an MDiv degree, but a graduate degree in a related field may apply for MDiv equivalency, which involves an initial assessment of how many hours of MDiv level coursework must be successfully completed before the student can apply for entry into the DMin program.
+Applicants who do not possess an MDiv degree, but a graduate degree in a related field may apply for MDiv equivalency, which involves an initial assessment of how many hours of MDiv level coursework must be successfully completed before the student can apply for entry into the DMIN program.

-Applicants to the DMin program must submit their application, including all supporting materials, by April 15 for June admission or October 15 for January admission.
+Applicants to the DMIN program must submit their application, including all supporting materials, by March 15 for June admission, May 1 for October admission, or October 15 for January admission.